MiMoText/topicmodeling/README.md

 * the preprocessed texts are saved as lists of lemmas in results/[name of dataset]/pickles
 * the gensim model is saved in results/[name of dataset]/model
 * in results/[name of dataset]/ you also find statistical files, a file "visualization.html" and the heatmap visualizations

+### Topic statements
+FIles and script for preparing topic statements to feed into Wikibase.